filipjelinek89/QA-Portfolio/README.md

 # 👨‍💻 About me

 Hello!
-I'm Filip, an aspiring Software QA Engineer with a professional background in industrial quality assurance, engineering project management, and safety-critical operations.
+I'm Filip, an aspiring Junior QA Engineer with a professional background in industrial quality assurance, engineering project management, and safety-critical operations.

 For many years, I worked in quality-focused engineering roles where precision, process compliance, documentation, and attention to detail were essential.
 Later, as a Project Manager, I coordinated engineering projects while ensuring that quality standards, timelines, and customer requirements were consistently met.